-In residential area of Buffalo, NY, USA, architect duo Stephanie Davidson and Georg Rafailidis designed a small coffee shop that previously was a neglected corner store.
-It was built in 1929 as a monolithic brick addition to the corner of a 3-story house built in 1880.
+In the residential area of Buffalo, NY, USA, architect duo Stephanie Davidson and Georg Rafailidis designed a small coffee shop that previously was a neglected corner store.
+It was built in 1929 as a monolithic brick addition to the corner of a 3-story house that was built in 1880.

 Typically, for a hospitality space, a large amount of the construction budget goes into mechanical systems.
 It was a low budget project, so architects took the opposite approach, they transformed these mechanical services into two experiential architectural elements that emphasize the distinct pleasures of summer and winter.

 The outermost part consists of the large folding-sliding windows with thick oak sills extended into benches.
-The habitable perimeter blurs the barrier between inside and outside; opened-up, the space feels like a covered outdoor patio.
-Theese windows and skylights provide natural ventilation and passive cooling during warm months.
+The habitable perimeter blurs the barrier between inside and outside; opened-up, space feels like a covered outdoor patio.
+These windows and skylights provide natural ventilation and passive cooling during warm months.

-The space also offers three different seating options at different heights – the window sills, the chairs and the stove bench.
-Because of that Davidson Rafailidis designed a height-adjustable tables. „The tabletop, fixed to a tripod base with a threaded rod, is able to be spun like a piano stool up or down to adapt to the different seating heights”
+Space also offers three different seating options at different heights – the window sills, the chairs, and the stove bench.
+Because of that Davidson Rafailidis designed height-adjustable tables. „The tabletop, fixed to a tripod base with a threaded rod, can be spun like a piano stool up or down to adapt to the different seating heights”

 Stephanie Davidson and Georg Rafailidis created a space that offers users powerful physical relationships independent from any specific program, making it an alluring space for many more future uses.
-What srikes the most is that they did this and also maintained a close conection to the past.
+What strikes the most is that they did this and also maintained a close connection to the past.